use-ink/ink/ARCHITECTURE.md

 If you look at the implementations you'll see a common pattern of

-* SCALE-encoding values on the ink! side in order to pass them as a slice of bytes to the `pallet-contracts`.
+* SCALE-encoding values on the ink! side in order to pass them as a slice of bytes to the `pallet-revive`.
-* SCALE-decoding values that come from the `pallet-contracts` side in order to convert them into the proper types on the ink! side, making them available for contract developers.
+* SCALE-decoding values that come from the `pallet-revive` side in order to convert them into the proper types on the ink! side, making them available for contract developers.